isomerpages/govtech-gobusiness-main/_covid-19/digital-support.md

       Find out more about DRB at <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/Digital-Resilience-Bonus" target="_blank">Infocomm Media Development Authority (IMDA)</a>.

-  - title: Digital solutions for safe reopening
+  - title: Digital solutions for safe management
     content:  |
       A range of digital solutions to help businesses comply with Safe Management Measures.
-This includes Safe Entry and remote working solutions.
+This includes SafeEntry and remote working solutions.

       Find out more about solutions at <a href="https://go.gov.sg/remoteworking" target="_blank">Infocomm Media Development Authority (IMDA)</a>.